Most popular search tools:

 A published work can be placed on Reserve (e.g. a complete book), since this invokes no copying issues.
 Copies may be placed on e/Reserve, but all copying must comply with the fair dealing provisions of the Copyright Act.
 Material placed on e/Reserve is immediately accessible in the course Moodle presence.
 The use of e/Reserves can be an effective way to provide students with access to materials.

 More detail on how to get material into e/Reserve is available.

-Coursepacks are traditional pinted collections of course material, often sold in a bookstore.
-Wherever possible, online linking via Moodle and/or Library e/Reserve are greatly preferrable to print coursepacks.
-Where there is no alternative, however, the Library and UPEI Central Printing are working in cooperation to obtain coursepack clearances.
+Coursepacks are traditional printed collections of course material, often sold in the University bookstore.
+Wherever possible, online linking via Moodle and/or Library eReserve are greatly preferrable to print coursepacks.
+Where there is no alternative, however, the Library and UPEI Central Printing will work in cooperation to obtain coursepack clearances.
 More information is available on how to create a coursepack.